-• Ensure the Battery Isolator switch on the main centre console is turned to the 'Off' position
+• Ensure the Battery Isolator switch(es) are turned to the 'Off' position

 Battery Isolator | Switch 'Off'

 - Run fresh water through the outboard motor.
 Consult the outboard manual for more detail. - Open all seacock valves and drainage bungs to drain any water from the craft. - Wash down the craft with fresh water, taking care to remove all salt, sand and debris. - Close all seacock valves and drainage bungs once all residual water has finished draining.